SKF/go-eventsource/README.md

 	Load(ctx context.Context, id string, aggr Aggregate) (deleted bool, err error)

 	// Get all events with sequence ID newer than the given ID (see https://github.com/oklog/ulid)
-	// There is a limit to how many events can be returned, so this method
-	// should be called repeatedly until no more events are returned.
+	// Return at most limit records.
+If limit is 0, don't limit the number of records returned.
-	GetEventsBySequenceID(ctx context.Context, sequenceID string) (events []Event, err error)
+	GetEventsBySequenceID(ctx context.Context, sequenceID string, limit int) (events []Event, err error)

+	// Same as GetEventsBySequenceID, but only returns events of the same type
+	// as the one provided in the eventType parameter.
+	GetEventsBySequenceIDAndType(ctx context.Context, sequenceID string, eventType Event, limit int) (events []Event, err error)

 	// Get all events newer than the given timestamp
-	// There is a limit to how many events can be returned, so this method
-	// should be called repeatedly until no more events are returned.
+	// Return at most limit records.
+If limit is 0, don't limit the number of records returned.
-	GetEventsByTimestamp(ctx context.Context, timestamp int64) (events []Event, err error)
+	GetEventsByTimestamp(ctx context.Context, timestamp int64, limit int) (events []Event, err error) }
-}
 ```